kparc/kcc/README.md

 23
 ```

-Looks like the `mxpath` is doing pretty well.
+Looks like `mxpath` is doing pretty well.
 Let's fetch the input file for the problem 67, load it, parse it and solve it:

 ```q
  /backslash cmd executes an os command directly from k: